 It is important to note that not every bird species that appears to be grazing or nibbling on plants may actually be herbivorous.
 Many birds, such as ibises, shorebirds, and wading birds will peck at the ground in search of worms and insects.
 Similarly, arboreal birds may seem to be nibbling at leaves or bark when they are actually foraging for insects.

-Backyard Bird Feeding for Herbivores
+Backyard Bird Feeding

 It is easy to feed plant-loving birds in the yard, both with natural food sources as well as supplemental feeders.
 Popular options include: